hascat/HearthRoulette/README.md

 - [Timewalker's Hearthstone](https://www.wowhead.com/item=193588/timewalkers-hearthstone)
 - [Tome of Town Portal](https://www.wowhead.com/item=142542/tome-of-town-portal)

+### Covenant Toys

-In addition, if the player is pledged to one of the Shadowlands Covenants, the covenant hearthstone toy (if owned) will be added to the set of toys to choose from:
+If the player is pledged to one of the Shadowlands Covenants, the covenant hearthstone toy, if owned, will be added to the set of toys to choose from.
+If the player has reached renown 80 with a covenant, the covenant hearthstone toy will be available to all characters.

 - [Kyrian Hearthstone](https://www.wowhead.com/item=184353/kyrian-hearthstone)
 - [Necrolord Hearthstone](https://www.wowhead.com/item=182773/necrolord-hearthstone)